-- You’re transferred to a LTCH directly from an acute care hospital.
+- You’re transferred there directly from an acute care hospital.

-- You’re admitted to a LTCH within 60 days of being discharged from an inpatient hospital stay.
+- You’re admitted to a long-term care hospital within 60 days of being discharged from a hospital.